 I highly recommend this resource as a way to get some professional development while at home in your pjs.
 Check it out from our library today!

-Tags: alumni, AmeriCorps, americorps partners, announcement, Basic Adult Literacy, best practices, Children, community, lesson plans, student stories, students, teaching strategies, tutoring, Volunteer, volunteers
+Tags: alumni, AmeriCorps, americorps partners, announcement, Basic Adult Literacy, best practices, Children, community, lesson plans, students, teaching strategies, tutoring, Volunteer, volunteers

 We all make mistakes.
 It’s an unavoidable fact of life and language learning.
 The important thing is to push past those mistakes – learn from them and enjoy them.
 Looking back at my first semester of teaching English as a Second Language (ESL), I’ve certainly made mistakes but I’m a better teacher because of them.